javiserna/javiserna/README.md

 I'm Javier 🛰️₊ ⊹💫
 ---
-I'm a Data Scientist, Software Developer, and Astrophysicist at the Universidad Nacional Autónoma de México (UNAM) specializing in stellar activity.
+I'm a Data Scientist, Software Developer, and Ph.D in Astrophysicist at the Universidad Nacional Autónoma de México (UNAM) specializing in stellar activity.
 I use data from multi-wavelength surveys conducted with ground and space-based telescopes 🛰 to detect and measure the activity and rotation of Sun-like stars and low-mass stars ⭐️.

 ### Check out my portfolio of repositories and applications: